On the Convergence of Approximate Message Passing with Arbitrary Matrices: Abstract

 \section{Abstract}

 Approximate message passing (AMP) methods and their variants have attracted considerable recent attention for the problem of estimating a random vector $\xbf$ observed through a linear transform $\Abf$.
-In the case of large i.i.d.\ $\Abf$, the methods exhibit fast convergence with precise analytic characterizations on the algorithm behavior.
-However, the convergence of AMP under general transforms is not fully understood.
-In this paper, we provide sufficient conditions for the convergence of a damped version of the generalized AMP (GAMP) algorithm in the case of Gaussian distributions.
-It is shown that, with sufficient damping the algorithm can be guaranteed to converge, but the amount of damping grows with peak-to-average ratio of the squared singular values of $\Abf$.
-This condition explains the good performance of AMP methods on i.i.d.\ matrices, but also their difficulties with other classes of transforms.
-A related sufficient condition is then derived for the local stability of the damped GAMP method under more general (possibly non-Gaussian) distributions, assuming certain strict convexity conditions.
+In the case of large i.i.d.\ zero-mean Gaussian $\Abf$, the methods exhibit fast convergence with precise analytic characterizations on the algorithm behavior.
+However, the convergence of AMP under general transforms $\Abf$ is not fully understood.
+In this paper, we provide sufficient conditions for the convergence of a damped version of the generalized AMP (GAMP) algorithm in the case of quadratic cost functions (i.e., Gaussian likelihood and prior).
+It is shown that, with sufficient damping, the algorithm is guaranteed to converge, although the amount of damping grows with peak-to-average ratio of the squared singular values of the transforms $\Abf$.
+This result explains the good performance of AMP on i.i.d.\ Gaussian transforms $\Abf$, but also their difficulties with ill-conditioned or non-zero-mean transforms $\Abf$.
+A related sufficient condition is then derived for the local stability of the damped GAMP method under general cost functions, assuming certain strict convexity conditions.